canonical/canonical-openstack-docs/how-to/install/install-canonical-openstack-using-canonical-maas.rst

 * one (or at least three for full HA) dedicated virtual machine(s), running on the *Governor* node(s), with:

-  * hardware specifications matching minimum hardware specifications for the *Sunbeam Database* node as documented under the Enterprise requirements section
+  * hardware specifications matching minimum hardware specifications for the *Sunbeam Controller* node as documented under the Enterprise requirements section

 * one (or at least three for full HA) dedicated virtual machine(s), running on the *Governor*